 First, performance medicine may become a branded consumer category, not just a niche clinical service.
 Second, sports and athlete narratives may become acquisition channels for longevity products.
 Third, regulatory shifts around compounding and peptides may determine which companies scale fastest.

 Enhanced’s update is therefore about more than peptides.
 It signals a future in which performance brands do not just sponsor aspiration.
-They sell the protocols, compounds, and clinical pathways attached to it.
+They sell the protocols, compounds and clinical pathways attached to it.